Urinary Tract Infections

 We are frequently asked to evaluate patients with UTI or urinary tract infection.
 Most younger people with this problem experience symptoms such as painful and frequent urination, along with urgency or the feeling that one needs to urinate.
 These symptoms usually suggest infection of the lower urinary tract.
 Kidney infection, or pyelonephritis, may present with these symptoms in addition to flank pain, nausea, vomiting and fever.
 However symptoms may vary among patients, and in the case of older patients, and those with certain medical conditions, such as diabetes, the symptoms of serious infection may be minimal.
 Simple urinary tract infection can progress to sepsis or overwhelming or life-threatening infection, so it is important to seek urgent evaluation and/or treatment for all cases of UTI.

 For some patients with recurring infection, a simple phone call to their primary physician may be all that is needed to initiate a telephoned prescription for an antibiotic at a nearby pharmacy.
 In California, out-of-state licensed physicians may call in prescriptions for their patients who are visiting here.
 For patients without access to a primary care provider, several local clinics are available for urgent care.
 It is best to call for an appointment before going, in order to minimize potential waiting room time.
 Hospital emergency rooms can always provide urgent care for these kinds of problems, and they do so frequently.
 Insurances can usually be billed directly when patients go to the ER, however for those without adequate coverage, the emergency department is always the most expensive option, unless sliding scale fees are offered.
 Patients risk increased exposure to other illnesses in any public medical waiting room.

 The Housecall Alternative

-As always, we recommend that any patient with a serious or life-threatening condition go immediately to their nearest hospital emergency room, or call 9-1-1
+For serious or life-threatening condition go immediately to your nearest hospital ER, or call 9-1-1